yeorok/morphik-core/README.md

 ## Getting Started with Morphik (Recommended)

 The fastest and easiest way to get started with Morphik is by signing up for free at [Morphik](https://www.morphik.ai/signup).
-Your first 200 pages and 100 queries are on us!
-After this, you can pay based on usage with discounted rates for heavier use.
+We have a generous free tier and transparent, compute-usage based pricing if you're looking to ingest a lot of data.

 ## Self-hosting the open-source version